Pokegirlgamer/Pokegirlgamer/README.md

 - **🫂Social Platforms: https://linktr.ee/pokegirl_gamer**

 # **❓Who is Pokegirl Gamer**
-**Pokegirl Gamer is a Content Creator and a Stardew Valley Mod Maker.
-She uploads videos about Pokemon & Stardew Valley.\
+**Pokegirl Gamer is a Content Creator.
+She uploads videos about Pokemon & Stardew Valley.
 It is her passion & goal to help people to get their needs & to cure everyone's boredom.**

 # **📨 Question & Answer**